One college, two dynamic campuses

 Our tours of San Francisco and Oakland campuses (excluding residence hall visits) can also accommodate your group of 10 to 40 students.
 These tours are for groups of high school sophomores, juniors, and seniors or college transfer students only.

-To request a group tour, please email [email protected] with information about your group size and interests.
+To request a group tour, please submit a request form with information about your group size and interests.
 We require three weeks advance notice for all group tours.
 We'll contact you via email upon receipt of your request to further assist in scheduling your group tour.

 Tour our home without leaving yours